ctrlw/magni/README.md

 ` logo.nologo quiet splash`
   * Leave nano with Ctrl-x, press “y” to save and enter to update the given file

+### Legacy OS
+The setup is the same as above with the following exceptions:
+* In `sudo raspi-config` also enable Legacy camera support: Interface options -> Legacy Camera -> Yes
+* When installing python libraries with apt, install `python3-picamera` instead of `python3-picamera2`
+* For Readout (see below) use `bullseye` instead of `bookworm`.
+However, the area being read differs from the visible preview.
+* You can use `libcamera-still` and `raspistill` instead of `libcamera-hello`

+If you enable Legacy camera support, v3 cameras are not supported (at all, not just the autofocus!).
+The main advantage with legacy camera is the faster colour inversion, which can be otherwise slow on older models like the original Pi Zero or the Raspberry Pi models before the Pi 3.

 ### Support reading out the visible text (OCR + TTS)
 This optional feature is a very basic approach to read out any text that is visible on the screen.
 It's not enabled by default but gets triggered when pressing "r" on a connected keyboard, or from the middle button of the mouse after you've set `MID_BUTTON_READOUT = True` in the magni.py script.
 Pressing the key again while it's still processing stops the background process.